Author, Mike Smith

 A trusted and helpful alternative: Key Currency

-A money transfer specialist may be a lot cheaper, as well as being more attentive and efficient.
+A money transfer specialist may be a lot cheaper, as well as being more helpful and efficient.

-One thing that sets our service apart from others is we provide personal support and guidance.
+One thing that sets our company apart from others is we provide personal support and exchange rate guidance.

 There’s a big push these days to force customers online and take all human contact away.

-As a customer, you pretty much have to do everything yourself.
+As a customer, you are left to do everything yourself.

-A lot of our customers aren’t comfortable moving large amounts of money using a mobile phone or navigating around an online system.
+But a lot of our customers aren’t comfortable moving their money using an online system or mobile phone app.

 As a company, we are open and transparent.